 When we give you advice over the phone, by email, or an online webform, we collect your personal information - although you can ask us not to record it.

 The consumer service collects your information without asking for your permission first.
-We’re able to do this under a legal basis called 'public task' - this is because our role in advising consumers is set out in the law.
+We’re able to do this under a legal basis called 'public task'.
+This means it lets us carry out a task which is in the public interest or part of our official functions, and which has a clear basis in law.
+Our role in advising consumers is set out in the law.

 What information we ask for